 A biocidal product will be considered to have ED properties if it contains:

-- active substance(s) and/or non-active substance(s) having ED properties on the basis of the scientific criteria established by Article 5(3) of the BPR and/or,
+- active substance(s) and/or non-active substance(s) having ED properties on the basis of the scientific criteria in Regulation (EU) 2017/2100 and/or,

 - active substance(s) and/or non-active substance(s) having ED properties in accordance with Article 57(f) and 59(l) of Regulation (EC) No 1907/2006, and/or,